 Deacon Frederick Bartels

 Deacon Frederick Bartels is the editor of Joy In Truth.
-He holds an MA in Theology and Educational Ministry, is a member of the faculty at Catholic Distance University, and serves the Church as a member of the Catholic clergy.
+He holds an MA in Theology and Educational Ministry, is a professor of theology at Catholic Distance University and Catholic Online School, and serves the Church as a member of the Catholic clergy.
 He is a Catholic writer, blogger, educator and public speaker who strives in the spirit of the New Evangelization to infuse culture with the principles and beliefs of the Catholic Church.
 If you’re interested in contacting him for a speaking engagement or perhaps to republish his articles and essays, please fill out the contact form available on the “Contact Us” page.
-Visit him also on Facebook and YouTube.
+Visit him also on, Twitter, Facebook and YouTube.
 His podcasts, available for free download on iTunes and Google Play, can be accessed by searching “Joy In Truth.”